-Barbara Baker Advocate Director & Certified Peer Support Specialist
+Barbara Baker Advocacy Director & Certified Peer Support Specialist

 I grew up in North City and dropped out of Vashon High School in the 10th grade.
 I later received my GED in prison.
 I come from a family of 7 children, and now have two grown children, 6 grandchildren and 1 great grandchild with 1 more on the way.